-The policy updates the LA Sample policy issued Sept 2017 and is in line with:
+The policy updates the sample policy issued in 2018-19 and is in line with:

-- Sections 175 of the Education Act 2002 and Education (Independent School Standards) Regulations 2014. - North Yorkshire Safeguarding Children Board (NYSCB) Child Protection Procedures and Practice Guidance - Working Together To Safeguard Children HM Government 2018 - Keeping Children Safe in Education (KCSIE) DfE 2018 - School's duty under the Children Act 2004, to co-operate with other organisations and agencies. - What To Do If You Are Worried A Child is Being Abused 2015 - Recommendations from national and local Serious Case Reviews - Statutory Framework for the Early Years Foundation Stage Section 3 The Safeguarding And Welfare Requirements March 2017 - Sexual Violence and sexual harassment between children in schools and colleges DfE 2018
+- Sections 175 of the Education Act 2002 and Education (Independent School Standards) Regulations 2014. - North Yorkshire Safeguarding Children Partnership (NYSCP) Child Protection Procedures and Practice Guidance - Working Together To Safeguard Children HM Government 2018 - Keeping Children Safe in Education (KCSIE) DfE 2019 - School's duty under the Children Act 2004, to co-operate with other organisations and agencies. - What To Do If You Are Worried A Child is Being Abused 2015 - Recommendations from national and local Serious Case Reviews

+- Statutory Framework for the Early Years Foundation Stage Section 3 The Safeguarding And Welfare Requirements March 2017 - Sexual Violence and sexual harassment between children in schools and colleges DfE 2018